Contents: Preliminary adjustment ↧ Basic adjustment ↧

 - Check the fuel system (section 18)

-- Replace wires to spark plugs (section 33)
+- Replace the wires going to the spark plugs (section 33)